IlyaSkriblovsky/txredisapi/README.md

   [default: utf-8]
 - hosts (for sharded): list of ``host:port`` pairs. [default: None]
 - paths (for sharded): list of ``pathnames``. [default: None]
+- password: password for the redis server. [default: None]

 ### Connection Handlers ###